AndyClifton/andyclifton.github.io/_posts/2020-02-19-adopting-open-science.md

 ---
-title: 'What adopting "open science" means for you and your organization'
+title: 'What adopting open science means for you and your organization'
 date: 2020-02-19
 excerpt: This article discusses some of the goals, problems, and opportunities associated with implementing open science in a STEM organisation.
 featured-image: /images/OpenScienceResearchInitiative-ResearchLifecycle.png